Kramer84/otaf/README.md

 ## 📚 Introduction

 **OTAF** (Open Tolerance Analysis Framework) is an open-source Python library designed for statistical tolerance analysis and modeling of overconstrained 3D mechanical assemblies.
-It provides tools to model defects at the feature level, perform reliability analysis, and estimate the statistical effect of a tolerance choice on the variaiblity of some quantity of interest (mainly the probability of non assembly here).
-It also provides a basis for constructing a System Of Constraint (SOC) based assembly model, given a minimal representation of the assembly and its constituting parts, automatically.
+It provides tools to model defects at the feature level, perform reliability analysis, and estimate the statistical effect of tolerance choices on the variability of quantities of interest (primarily the probability of non-assembly).
+Additionally, OTAF offers a foundation for constructing a System of Constraints (SOC)-based assembly model automatically, given a minimal representation of the assembly and its components.

 Key use cases include:
-- **Construction of a SOC model**: Constrution of the linear problem modelling the assembly
+- **Construction of a SOC Model**: Automatically construct the linear problem modeling the assembly.
 - **Modeling Manufacturing Deviations**: Analyze the effects of geometric and dimensional variations.
-- **Probability of Failure Estimation**: Leverage advanced statistical tools to quantify and mitigate risk.
-(Monte-Carlo / FORM / SORM / GLD)
+- **Probability of Failure Estimation**: Use advanced statistical tools to quantify and mitigate risks (Monte Carlo, FORM, SORM, GLD).
-- **Imprecise Probability of Failure Esitmation**: Application of the method developed in the paper [COMING SOON] to model the space of possible space of defects.
+- **Imprecise Probability of Failure Estimation**: Apply methods developed in an upcoming paper [COMING SOON] to model the space of possible defects.

-Limitations :
+### Limitations
-- **Only rigid transformations**: Only rigid defects (translation + rotations) are modelled
+- **Only Rigid Transformations**: Only rigid defects (translations and rotations) are modeled.
-- **Only planar and cylindrical features**: The methods have only been developed for these two geometric objects for now.
+- **Limited Feature Types**: Currently supports only planar and cylindrical features.
-- **No tools for tolerance allocation**: But can be easily made on your side once you have the SOC model
+- **No Tools for Tolerance Allocation**: Users must implement this on their own after generating the SOC model.
-- **Not production ready**: Apart from the construction of the SOC model, the rest of the program is in its alpha stage and may stay there, so use at your own discretion.
+- **Not Production-Ready**: Apart from SOC model construction, the rest of the program is in an alpha stage and may remain so.
+Use at your discretion.

-This package has been written to explore experimental approaches based on imprecise probabilities, read the associated paper.
+This package was developed to explore experimental approaches based on imprecise probabilities.
+For more details, refer to the associated paper.

 ---